isaachkwu/isaachkwu/README.md

 - 🎓 Computer Science graduate from Hong Kong Polytechnic University
 - 💼 Software Engineer at The Laboratory of Data Discovery for Health
 - 💻 Create websites and mobile applications
-- 🎨 Interested in good digital experience
+- 🎨 Promote collaborative development experience
 - 🚀 Interested in AI, machine learning, and cloud computing

 ## Skills